Saturday, October 5, 2024

 To clarify some of the expectations, I now turn to Rabbi Yuval Cherlow’s book, The Ways of God are Straight (in Hebrew) in which in which he discusses, among other things, behavior during wartime, even in justified, defensive war.

 At the outset, Rabbi Cherlow establishes that the Torah recognizes the existence of independent, evolving human morality.
 It is “a great privilege to be a partner in this progress” (p.
 207[4]), which includes striving for a situation in which nations do not resort to war in order to solve their problems.
 That day has not yet arrived.
 Progress is indeed gradual, with ups and downs, but the direction is clear.
 Rabbi Cherlow emphasizes that we must not behave according to a simplistic reading of the written Torah, but rather understand its deeper message and apply it in a manner appropriate to our times.
 As an example, he concludes a detailed review of the section in Deuteronomy 21:10-14 concerning female prisoners of war by stating, “In its day, this commandment was the peak of morality...
-Today, its means that we are to rise above the nation’s standards of what is acceptable in war, and strive for the highest moral heights” (p.
+Today, it means that we are to rise above the nations' standards of what is acceptable in war, and strive for the highest moral heights” (p.
 194-5).

 I am not here to teach a lesson in the laws of war – and even more so in a war against an enemy that ignores these laws.
 However, I am arguing that we ought to exceed international standards, especially in situations that are not life-threatening.
 When there are exceptions – such as those in Sde Teiman Prison and Givat Ronen – it is also important how we as a public respond to them: do we justify them or disavow them?
 With all my heart I hope such events are indeed rare.
 If not, I am very fearful for our existence here.